-Step 4: Wait for an invitation
+Step 4: Wait for an invitation from the IEC pool and prepare

-How many rounds of invitations will there be?
+How many rounds of invitations are there?

-• decline an invitation
+• decline their invitation,

-• withdraw their application
+• withdraw their application voluntarily, or

-• are getting refused for any reasons
+• are refused for various reasons.

 Every week on Friday, the pool is updated with the new numbers.